ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter37.md

 Wèi WúXiàn quickly walked into the room and saw several dishes on the table, namely, spicy shrimp balls, Dong’an chicken, crabs in spicy sauce, and steamed fish head with chopped red pepper.

 There were also some vegetable dishes such as fresh corn, bamboo shoots and lotus root.
-And, all these dishes were his favourite and were meticulously presented.
+And all these dishes were his favourite and were meticulously presented.

 Wèi WúXiàn was overjoyed and said, “Èr-gēge, you are so amazing!
 This is so splendid!
 Is this table of delicious-looking dishes the gift you have prepared for me?”